celinawong21/WF-ML-Model/README.md

 <a name="sampling-for-parameters"></a>
 ### Sampling for Parameters

-* [SampleForParameter.csv](https://github.com/celinawong21/WF-ML-Model/blob/main/sampleforparameter.csv) is a smaller sample that shows the merged data, which is then used to obtain hyperparameters for both the XGB1 and XGB2 models.
+* [SampleForParameter.csv](https://github.com/celinawong21/WF-ML-Model/blob/main/sampleforparameter.csv) is a smaller sample that shows the merged data, which is then used to obtain optimal hyperparameters for both the XGB1 and XGB2 models.
 Subsequently, these parameters, along with the monotonic variables, are utilized to train four different models for both XGB1 and XGB2.
 * SampleForParameter.csv is used to obtain parameters for the XGB1 model through the grid search method.
 The parameters obtained from the first row of the grid search results, corresponding to Rank 1, will be utilized in the XGB1 model and its versions.

 <a name="xgboost"></a>